naasking/AutoDiffSharp/README.md

 # Reverse Mode Automatic Differentiation

 The above description is for forward-mode AD, but taking the dual of the `Dual` type above yields a representation for so-called "reverse mode" AD.
-Instead of computing the derivative alongside the value, we instead construct a *continuation* that runs the derivative computation *backwards* from outputs to inputs, which is why it can efficiently compute the derivative of all input parameters, where `Dual` is restricted to the derivative of only one parameter.
-See `Codual.cs`:
+Instead of computing the derivative alongside the value, we instead construct a *continuation* that runs the derivative computation *backwards* from outputs to inputs:

 ```csharp
 public readonly struct Codual